Why you’ll love this Cucumber Tomato Avocado Salad!

 Recipe Variations

-• Make it Mexican: Add a can of drained fire-roasted corn, or fresh sweet corn, diced fresh jalapeno, and queso fresco.
+• Make it Mexican: Add a can of drained fire-roasted corn, fresh jalapeno, and queso fresco.

-• Different tomatoes: Use any juicy, ripe tomatoes you have on hand and slice them into chunks.
+• Different tomatoes: Use any juicy, ripe tomatoes you have on hand.

 • Add more veggies: Mix in crunchy sweet peppers, spinach, or arugula.